 Orthopaedic Injury Claims

-Orthopaedic injuries are injuries involving either the bones, ligaments and joints.
+Orthopaedic injuries are injuries involving either the bones, ligaments or joints.
 These types of injuries could have a long-term devastating impact on your life.
 If you or any of your loved ones have suffered an orthopaedic injury due to medical negligence, you may be entitled to orthopaedic negligence claims.

 While most orthopaedic surgeons or doctors are careful, sometimes things may go wrong.
 This may be due to an error or oversight.
 For instance, a doctor may have missed a fracture on an x-ray or performed an inadequate examination in a busy Accident and Emergency department or a surgeon may not have performed surgery to an appropriate standard.